 “Don’t overthink that you are a woman.
 Just be your regular self.
 Everybody can do the work equally well; focus on the work and really go deep but you need a technical ability to go deep.
 There are a lot of other women leaders out there.
 There is a community out there, so don’t feel lonely.”

-To hear the full conversation between Fang Yu and Chris Sienko, tune in to this episode of Cyber Work with Infosec on our YouTube page.
+To hear the full conversation between Fang Yu and Chris Sienko, tune in to this episode of the Cyber Work Podcast on our YouTube page.